trbaker/educ2026/README.md

 # GeoCatcher

+Created by Tom Baker (tbaker@esri.com) of the Esri Education Team - using Claude.ai to "vibe-code".

-<a href="game.html">Game demo</a>
+<a href="game.html">Game explanation</a>

+This game is experimental and offers no technical supprt.
+It is not an Esri software product.

-This is a mobile game that uses location to find AR objects within a defined area (like a hotel or convention center).
-Here are some screen shots and explanation as to basic functionality as of June 1 2026.
+This is a mobile "geogame" that uses phone location services in the browser to find hidden AR (augmented reality) map markers within a defined area - like a hotel or convention center.
+Players get within the geofence of the predefined markers to "catch" the marker and earn a point.
+Winenrs listed on the "Leaderboard" win only the respect and honor from fellow players.
+ Screen shots and explanations follow.

 ## Start-up
 <img src="images/open_screen.png" width=300><br>